jlevy/leximetry/README.md

 There are a few other attributes I've considered and might make sense to add to the
 list:

-- *Facetiousness* could be helpful.
+- *Seriousness* or *facetiousness* could be helpful.
-  *Humor* may seem like a good attribute but it's a confusing name for this dimension, since it implies perceptions of the reader.
+  (*Humor* may seem like a good attribute but it's a confusing name for this dimension, since it implies perceptions of the reader.
-  ("Maybe that's a joke but it's not funny!")
-Also, although one might think facetiousness is the opposite of sincerity, it's actually a distinct dimension.
+  "Maybe that's a joke but it's not funny!")
+Also, although one might think seriousness is close to sincerity, it's actually a distinct dimension.
-  For example, something can be facetious and sincere (like a humorous compliment) or facetious and insincere (like a trolling comment).
+  For example, something can be facetious (not serious) and sincere (like a humorous compliment) or facetious and insincere (like a trolling comment).

 - *Utility* could possibly distinguish artistry or entertainment from practical, useful information.